bikenik/Anki_Templates/README.md

 > ![](./readmeImg/example_sound_hint.png)

-<<<<<<< HEAD
 ### Technical note!

 There is a little, but noticeable difference in the display of the font (line-height) in comparison with Anki 2.0 and Anki 2.1.

 For 2.1 no changes require.
-For correct display of button in Anki 2.0 add the following code in the edit mode, in  "Styling" field to the edn of this section.
+For correct display of button in Anki 2.0 add the following code in the edit mode, in  "Styling" field to the end of this section.

-For templates "Elementary" ang "Intermediate":
+For templates "Elementary" and "Intermediate":
 ```CSS
 .win #overlay_title #p_button,
 .mac #overlay_title #p_button {